stoptracking/playbook/roles/wireguard/README.md

     1. With only `wg_endpoints`, target host will connect to each server defined in all `[Peer]` sections.

-    1. If neither is defined, target host can still be provisioned and Wireguard interface can be brought-up, however it won't accept any connections until valid peers are added to its config.
+    1. If neither is defined, target host can still be provisioned and Wireguard interface can be optionally brought-up, however it won't accept any connections until valid peers are added to its config.

+1. In any case, routing and firewall rules are set automatically.

 ## Requirements